powiedl/twitter-clone-typescript/README.md

 But this does not match exactly what I get back from my mongoDB search and so I ended with one more `// @ts-expect-error` (above the return statement) in the **getUserPosts**.

+I've changed the logic for **getAllPosts** to exclude the posts of the user currently logged in.
+I wasn't able to create the correct mongoose query for the find method so I get all posts from mongoose and afterwards remove the ones, where the username of the author matches with the currently logged in user.
+It seems, that TypeScript doesn't understand how **.populate** changes the structure of the returned documents (so TypeScript is not aware that there should be a username in the user attribute of the document) - therefore I've used the @ts-expect-error directive again.

 ## notification.controller.ts

 In this controller I try a different approach in returning the data - I'm converting the data to a native JavaScript Object to avoid typing problems.
 If this works out as a good decision I think I will rework the other controllers as well.
 But it was hard work (for me) to write a suitable conversion function from the result I got from mongoose to a plain (minimized) Javascript object.
 Mongoose has a lean() method for results of queries, but this gives a plain Javascript object but with too many attributes.